SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/OtherEdit.md

 1. Select one or more objects (non text objects) in an editable layer.
 2. You can select multiple objects by pressing Shift or Ctrl.
-3. Select "Mirror" option in "Object Operation" menu.
+3. Click "Object Operations" tab > "Object Editing" gallery > "Object Operations" group > "Mirror".
 Move the mouse to map window, then click mouse at an appropriate position for confirming starting point of a temporary mirror line.
 After that, you will find out with the movement of mouse, the line also changes, you can determine another point of the mirror line by clicking mouse to finish current operation.

 　　![](img/Mirror1.png)